 Controlling Norway rats’ access to water means controlling your home’s humidity.
 Look for and patch up any plumbing leaks, especially in your basement.
 Seal up drafts around windows and doors.
 Consider investing in a dehumidifier for your basement and/or attic.
 Finally, declutter as much as possible to deprive rats of shelter.
 Remove piles of firewood and other debris from around your home.
 Elevate and store boxes and bags instead of leaving them sitting out.
 Taking away food, water, and shelter will make your home far less hospitable to rats.
 When they can’t get what they want, they’ll go elsewhere.

-A Plunkett’s technician will start by determining where norway rats may be entering the structure.
+A Plunkett’s technician will start by determining where Norway rats may be entering the structure.
 From there, we can either seal off small access points or recommend repairs to close them off.
-We’ll also strategically place baiting traps indoors and occasionally outdoors, along foundation walls and under decks.
+We’ll also strategically place bait stations indoors and occasionally outdoors, along foundation walls and under decks.
 Our tamper-resistant bait stations will contain rodenticide bait.

 We may also apply rodenticide tracking powder (sparingly) into infested structural voids.
-If our baiting isn’t eliminating an infestation expediently, we may also place small snap traps in effective areas.
+If our baiting isn’t eliminating an infestation expediently, we may also place large snap traps in effective areas.